badcab/web_jukebox/README.md

 Install
 ===========
 clone repo in to a directory that has a webserver serving it up. place the dependencies somewhere you can get to them.
-Change password and paths and such in the 'CONFIG.php' file and in the 'run_player.py'.
+Change password and paths and such in the 'CONFIG.php' file.
 Put a folder with subfolders containing audio files where you set the 'MUSIC_DIRECTORY' const in 'CONFIG.php'.
 Then run the 'setup.sql' file followed by the 'scan_music_dir.php' to populate the db with data.
 To start the music run the 'run_player.py' and enjoy.